ParedesGab/PP5-heritage-housing-issues/README.md

     + Display the first ten rows of the dataset.
     + Display a note below the table, informing the user about the presence of missing values and direct them to revisit this section for details on how they were handled.

-  + Contain  an introduction to the **Correlation Study** that displays the most correlated variables to Sale Price.
+  + Contain  an introduction to the **Correlation Study** that displays the most correlated variables to SalePrice.
   + Contain a summary of its **conclusions**.
-  + Include a checkbox to display individual scatter plots, visualizing Sale Price levels against each of the most correlated variables.
+  + Include a checkbox to display individual scatter plots, visualizing SalePrice levels against each of the most correlated variables.
 Scatter plots were selected as the appropriate visualization method because SalePrice and all identified 'most correlated variables' (1stFlrSF, GarageArea, GrLivArea, TotalBsmtSF, YearRemodAdd) can be considered continuous numerical variables, making them the most informative choice for illustrating these relationships (Figures below – Scatter Plots).
 ![ScatterPlot SalePrice vs ](documentation/screenshots/scatterplot_saleprice_vs_.png)
 ![ScatterPlot SalePrice vs ](documentation/screenshots/scatterplot_saleprice_vs_.png)
 ![ScatterPlot SalePrice vs ](documentation/screenshots/scatterplot_saleprice_vs_.png)